mtgjson/mtgjson-website/CONTRIBUTING.md

         └── theme # Visuals
             ├── components/ # Vuepress default Vue components (Beware!)
-            ├── global-components/ # Vuepress custom Vue components │   ├── DownloadField.vue # Renders a download field for a list
-            │   ├── DownloadList.vue # Download decks/sets list
+            ├── global-components/ # Vuepress custom Vue components │   ├── DownloadButtonsList.vue # Rendres a download field using a buttons list (not used) │   ├── DownloadList.vue # Download decks/sets list
-            │   ├── DownloadSorter.vue # Sorter for downloads
+            │   ├── DownloadNativeSelect.vue # Renders a download field using a native selection for a download │   ├── DownloadSelect.vue # Renders a download field using a custom selection for a download (not used) │   ├── DownloadSorter.vue # Sorter for downloads
             │   ├── ExampleField.vue # Render examples from EnumValues.json
             │   ├── NavMeta.vue # Header logo and version